dylankaufman/sfguides/site/devlabs/getting_started_with_snowsql.md

 select email from emp_basic where email like '%.au';
 ```

-The like function checks all emails in the `emp_basic` table for `au` and returns a record.
+The like function checks all emails in the `emp_basic` table and returns those that end in `.au`.

 ![Snowflake_SELECTEmailAU_image](assets/Snowflake_SELECTEmailAU.png)